Stem Cell Treatment for Multiple Sclerosis

 A key function of the stem cells is repairing, they help the body repair itself, and replace cells that are damaged or lost.
 Stem cells also have the ability to self-renew.
 This means they can divide and create an unlimited amount of new cells of the same type.

-Multiple sclerosis causes an immune response resulting damages to the protective myelin, the fatty substance that surrounds nerve fibers.
+Multiple sclerosis causes an immune response resulting damage to the protective myelin, the fatty substance that surrounds nerve fibers.
 The immune response also damages the nerve fibers themselves and the cells that produce myelin.

 The aim of stem cell therapy in multiple sclerosis is to modulate the immune response and promote regeneration of myelin sheaths in order to slow down disease progression, alleviate symptoms, and improve the quality of life for individuals living with multiple sclerosis.